zaiisao/Documentation/en/Interactive Broadcast/mac_video.md

 title: Integrate the SDK
 description:
 platform: macOS
-updatedAt: Wed Dec 12 2018 02:57:33 GMT+0000 (UTC)
+updatedAt: Wed Dec 12 2018 02:57:37 GMT+0000 (UTC)
 ---
 # Integrate the SDK
-This page contains information on how to prepare the development environment before enabling a video call with the Agora Video SDK.
+This page contains information on how to prepare the development environment before enabling a call/live broadcast with the Agora SDK for macOS.

 ## Prerequisites